-In case of Self-Employed persons, Private entities and Cooperatives, the VAT element has to be borne by the applicant.
+In case of Private entities, Natural Persons and Cooperatives, the VAT element has to be borne by the applicant.

-In case of entities that do not carry out an economic activity, e.g. Registered Voluntary Organisations and Local Councils, the VAT element will form part of the aid intensity unless it is recoverable under National VAT legislation.
+In case of entities that do not carry out an economic activity like Registered Voluntary Organisations and Local Councils, the VAT element will form part of the aid intensity unless it is recoverable under National VAT legislation.